 Maybe the zoom factor could be specified by the user adding a field in the Settings->Options->Map Tools window, inside the Panning and zooming box?

-#2 Updated by zachariahyoder - over 8 years ago
+#2 Updated by zachariahyoder - almost 9 years ago

 However, while I am here on the topic:

 I think that pls is mixing up different ideas, although he makes a valid point, which I will try to re-state more clearly.

 The "zoom map to selected rows" zooms to whatever is selected.
 The selected rows are the same as the current selection in the main map, and thus this is equivalent to selecting the rows in the attribute table and then closing the attribute table window and choosing "zoom to selection".
 If only two or three points are selected, then it will zoom until those are on the far sides of the screen.
 This is the expected behavior.

 The "zoom factor" listed in the Settings->Options->Map Tools, is how fast QGIS will zoom in or out if the user zooms with the scroll wheel on the mouse.
 (On some laptops this is operated by sliding one's finger along the right edge of the mouse pad, by the way).
 So if the user enters 2:1, then it will zoom to twice or half the current zoom level (in or out) when the user moves the scroll wheel one unit of turn (I'm not quite sure what the technical term for "notch" or "bump" or whatever those units are supposed to be called!)